ElectricVisions/website/pages/about.md

 things with any medium I could get my hands on.
 One time I built a scale model Spitfire out of balsa wood.
 It glided incredibly well.
 So well, in fact, it flew straight into a tree!
 I enjoyed technical drawing at school and even toyed with the idea of going to art college.
+However, programming was my true passion.

 I've built PCs out of various materials, a tiny PC using a coffee tin and PCs built into cars.
 My current setup is a custom built gaming chair and standing